 Post Grad Dip Relational Organisational Gestalt

-Registrations and Accreditations regulated by the PSA (Professional Standards Authority)
+Registration and Accreditation with the below governing bodies who are regulated by the PSA (Professional Standards Authority):

-UKCP Registered and Accredited Child and Adult Psychotherapist and Approved Supervisor.
+UKCP Registered and Accredited Child and Adult Psychotherapist and Approved Supervisor.www.psychotherapy.org.uk/

-EAGT-GPO (European Association of Gestalt Therapists) Accredited Gestalt Practitioner in Organisations.
+Other Accreditations: EAGT - GPO (European Association of Gestalt Therapist - Gestalt Practitioner in Organisations) Accredited GPO

 - Speaker BACP Event Belfast Sept 2017 - Whole service/systems approach to emotion regulation.